chimms1/LTE-WiFi-Simulator/README.md

-# LTE-WiFi-Coexistence
-# Under Development
-# Documentation for this project is yet to be added
+## Development branch, used for implementation and testing